wdrammeh/utg-student-dashboard/README.md

 - Assignment management system with notification triggers
 - UTG FAQs and Answers
 - Real time performance analysis, and recommendation system
 - And much more...

-### "A journey of thousand miles begins with a single step"

-Dashboard is an ambitious project, and this is only the beginning.
-Also, we wish to integrate the following features in a future release:

-- Student Voting System
-- Student Auditing System
-- Student Forum
-- A mobile version
-- And much more...

 ## System Requirements